shakefu/pyconfig/README.rst

 * ``PYCONFIG_ETCD_CACERT`` - CA cert file to use for SSL
 * ``PYCONFIG_ETCD_CERT`` - Client cert file to use for SSL client authentication
 * ``PYCONFIG_ETCD_KEY`` - Client private key file to use for SSL client auth
+* ``PYCONFIG_ETCD_WATCH`` - If this is set to a truthy value (a non-empty string), then pyconfig will keep the local configuration synchronized with etcd

 **Inheritance:**